mikepqr/algorithms/dpv/01-arithmetic/notes.md

    length <= log(2b^n), which is <= n + 1 for all b.

- - The product of two n-bit numbers is at most 2n bits long because the product of a number of length na and a nubmer of length nb is most
+ - The product of two n-bit numbers is at most 2n bits long because the product of a number of length na and a number of length nb is most

        ```
        Na Nb = (b^na - 1)(b^nb - 1)